deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 Being able to compare  costs of different models is super useful.

 ## Use Langfuse in a RAG pipeline with chat
+Agent and chat use cases are rising in popularity.
+If you wanted to use the integration to trace a pipeline that includes a chat generator component, here's an example of how to do so.
 ```python
 from haystack import Pipeline
 from haystack.components.builders import DynamicChatPromptBuilder